Logo

 Harriet Martineau wrote a number of books during her illness, and a historical plaque marks this house.

-Harriet Martineau began house-hunting and the first house she looked at was not entirely perfect and did not have everything that she needed and was looking for.
+Harriet Martineau began house-hunting and the first house she looked at did not have everything she was looking for.

-The next place Harriet Martineau was brought to look at was the land of a minister at Ambleside called the Knoll.
+The next place Harriet Martineau was brought to look at was the land of a minister at Ambleside called the Knoll which she bought.

 Harriet Martineau believed the ultimate goal to be philosophic atheism, but did not explicitly say so in the book.